Arnob-B/JU_IT_27_labs/JAVA/Assignments/assingment2/Readme.md

 3. Consider the following series x = 1+1/1! +1/2! + 1/3! + .........1/10!
 Create two threads t1 & t2. t1 will generate the denominators and t2 will form the term and add them up.
-Finally print the result.
+Finally print the result.[Sol](./Sol3.java)

-4. Consider a file that contains a number of integers.
-Create two threads.
-Call them ‘producer’ and ‘consumer’ thread.
+‘consumer’ thread.
 Producer thread will be reading the integers from the file continuously while consumer thread will add them up.
-Use proper synchronization mechanism if needed.
+Use proper synchronization mechanism if needed.[sol](./Sol4.java)

 5. Consider the series 1+2+3+...+100.
 This can be considered as (1+3+5+...+99)+(2+4+6+...+100).
 Create two threads to compute two series in parallel (do not use simplified equation).
-Finally print the final sum.
+Finally print the final sum.[Sol](./Sol5.java)

 6. Consider the following parallel binary search algorithm for series a1, a2...an sorted in increasing order such that n mod 10 = 0.
 Element to be searched is e.
     a.
 Create n/10 threads t1, t2,..,tn/10.